Eiji127/ToDoAppWithCoreData/README.md

 ![twitterBadge](https://img.shields.io/badge/twitter-@cychow__app-red?style=plastic)

 ## Overview
-- manage your tasks of one day
+- Manage your tasks of one day
--
+- Edit your saved data
+- Change the order of some tasks

 ## Requirement
 ・ Xcode 12.1
 ・ Swift 5.3.1

 ## Feature
+- Save tasks
+- Register dates and times
+-
 ## Description
 Use of CoreData